 To receive the premium tax credit, an individual or family must purchase insurance coverage through the Marketplace.
 When they apply for Marketplace coverage, enrollees will receive a subsidy determination, letting them know whether they are eligible for a premium tax credit and the amount they may receive.
-The person or family then has the option to receive the tax credit in advance, claim it later when they file their tax return, or some combination of the two options.
+The person or family then has the option to receive the tax credit in advance or wait until they do their taxes the following year.

 The advanced payment option allows consumers to receive their tax credit at the time of purchase and choose how much advance credit payments to apply toward their premiums each month.
 If the enrollee chooses the advanced payment option, then the IRS will pay insurers directly such that the cost of the premium is reduced upfront.
 With this option, the enrollee would need to reconcile their premium tax credit at tax time the following year.
-(For people receiving an advanced payment of the premium tax credit in 2019, the reconciliation would occur when they file their 2019 tax return in 2020).
+(For people receiving an advanced payment of the premium tax credit in 2014, the reconciliation would occur when they file their taxes in 2015).
 If the individual or family had a significant change in their income from the time they first applied for Marketplace coverage, they may be asked to repay some or all of the tax credit; or conversely, they may be owed an additional amount when they do their taxes.
 The table below indicates the maximum repayment limits for an individual and family, which varies depending on income level.

-Table 3: Repayment Amounts under Current Law by Income Level for 2018
+Table 3: Repayment Amounts under Current Law by Income Level

 Income (% Federal Poverty Level) Maximum repayment amount for a single individual Maximum repayment amount for couples and families

 Less than 200% FPL \$300 \$600

-200% - less than 300% FPL \$775 \$1,550
+200% - less than 300% FPL \$750 \$1,500

-300% - less than 400% FPL \$1,300 \$2,600
+300% - less than 400% FPL \$1,250 \$2,500

 400% FPL or greater Full Amount Full Amount

-SOURCE: Internal Revenue Service, Revenue Procedure 2017-58.